SPACEFLIGHT COURSES AT THE GCTC. TRAIN LIKE A REAL COSMONUAT.

 Welcome to the Flight Club spaceflight training course tutorial.

-Travel with us to Star City Russia and train like an astronaut.
+Travel with us to Star City Russia and train like a cosmonaut.
 Your exclusive opportunity to participate in spaceflight training courses administered at he Gagarin Cosmonaut Training Centre (GCTC).

 This page explains how civilian participants can engage into spaceflight training courses, who these courses are intended for, shows a video of what to expect during your spaceflight training, provides an overview regarding core- and auxiliary components of the training, explains various course formats in detail, explains all booking procedures and associated trip prices.
 Last but not least, we have all the answers to FAQs.